 About Kerry

-KERRY LEE is the Co-Artistic Director of the Atlanta Chinese Dance Company, where she began her dance journey under the direction of her mother Hwee-Eng Lee while also immersing herself in the pre-professional ballet world.
+Kerry is an Atlanta native, where she began her Chinese dance journey under the direction of her mother Hwee-Eng Lee while also immersing herself in the pre-professional ballet world.
 After graduating from Stanford University with an engineering degree and working for a top-ranked economic consulting firm, she followed her heart into the professional dance world in New York City.
 As a traditional Chinese and modern/contemporary dancer, she toured nationally and internationally with the Nai-Ni Chen Dance Company, H.T.
 Chen & Dancers, Dance China NY, and gloATL before returning home to co-lead the Atlanta Chinese Dance Company with her mother.
-The troupe of 100+ dancers has enchanted diverse audiences through twenty-one original full-evening productions and hundreds of community outreach performances for schools/universities, museums, libraries, senior centers, military bases, arts festivals, international days, corporate events, Asian American community celebrations and more.
-The company has been the recipient of several grant awards from the National Endowment for the Arts and Georgia Council for the Arts.
-Among other honors, Kerry was the only Chinese dancer among the finalists who received a ticket on So You Think You Can Dance Season 11 and was a recipient of the Louis Sudler Prize in the Performing and Creative Arts.
+Since 1991 the multigenerational troupe has shared Chinese and Chinese American dance, history, and culture through National Endowment for the Arts-supported full-evening productions as well as numerous performances, lecture-demonstrations, workshops, and residencies throughout the South and beyond.

-Kerry is a past mentee of the Dance/USA Institute for Leadership Training (mentored by Jawole Willa Jo Zollar).
-She was an invited speaker for the 212th National Council on the Arts meeting in Washington DC and has served as a grant panelist for the National Endowment for the Arts.
+Among other honors, Kerry was the only Chinese dancer among the finalists who received a ticket on So You Think You Can Dance Season 11.
+She was an invited speaker for the 212th National Council on the Arts meeting in Washington DC and has served as a grant panelist for the National Endowment for the Arts and judge for Taoli World Dance Competition‘s North America finals.
 Her writing has been published in In Dance and her personal blog Memoirs of a Chinese Dancer.
+She is a past mentee of the Dance/USA Institute for Leadership Training (mentored by Jawole Willa Jo Zollar).

 SELECTED WORKS